gist415-2019-spring/gist415-materials/github-branch/README.md

 Navigate to this file from the `Code` tab and edit it directly, then respond in the *Pull Request Conversation* that you have made the requested changes.
 Make sure to `Resolve conversation` to any and all comments that you have addressed.

-After you have resolved the conversation I will
+After you have made the commits to the branch and resolved the conversations I will approve the Pull request and that will complete the assignment.